 Numerous Georgia writers have won Pulitzer Prizes for their work in the various categories of letters, drama, and journalism.
-Other writers have won for their works about Georgia and its residents.
+Other writers, publishers, and creators have won for their works about Georgia and its residents.

 Julian Harris